Calm-Solutions-LTD/Calm-POS/plan.md

     4. Composes message or selects a template.
 Personalizes.
     5. Sends immediately or schedules for later.
     6. Reviews basic delivery/open analytics.
+*   **5.2.8.
+Admin/Manager Access (via `calmpos.com/dashboard/`)

+*   **5.2.8.1.
+Login to Dashboard:**
+    1. Manager/Admin navigates to `calmpos.com/login/`.
+    2. Enters email and password (and OTP if 2FA is enabled).
+    3. Upon success, is redirected to `calmpos.com/dashboard/`.
+*   **5.2.8.2.
+Dashboard Tasks (Examples):**
+    *   Reviewing KPIs and sales reports (Reporting Module).
+    *   Managing products and inventory (Inventory Module).
+    *   Managing staff accounts, roles, and permissions (User Management Module).
+    *   Configuring system settings, promotions, KRA details (System Settings Module).
+    *   Provisioning new POS/KDS terminals.
+    *   Generating Setup Codes for terminal provisioning.
+    *   (Other tasks as previously listed for Manager/Admin roles, performed via the web dashboard interface).

+*   **5.2.9.
+POS Terminal Operations (Cashier/Waiter via `calmpos.com/pos/` SPA)

+*   **5.2.9.1.
+Accessing the POS Application:**
+    1. Staff member opens a web browser on a provisioned POS terminal and navigates to `calmpos.com/pos/`.
+    2. The POS SPA loads.
+It checks for a local `Terminal ID`.
+        *   If no `Terminal ID` (unprovisioned): SPA displays "Terminal Setup Required" (prompts for Setup Code or Admin Login for provisioning - see 5.1.8).
+        *   If `Terminal ID` found: SPA displays "Staff Login for [Organization Name] - [Location Name]" with a PIN pad.
+*   **5.2.9.2.
+Staff Login (PIN/RFID):**
+    1. Cashier/Waiter enters their X-digit PIN or scans their RFID card/fob.
+    2. SPA sends PIN/RFID + `Terminal ID` to the backend API for authentication.
+    3. On success, API returns an auth token; SPA loads the main sales interface tailored to the user's role.
+*   **5.2.9.3.
+Sales Operations (Cashier/Waiter Role Example using POS SPA):**
+    1. Start Shift (if clock-in/out is used - may be part of login or a separate action in SPA).
+    2. Main sales screen:
+        *   Add items by scanning barcode/QR, searching, or using quick select buttons.
+(SPA interacts with backend APIs for product lookup if not cached locally).
+        *   Manage concurrent active carts/tabs within the SPA.
+        *   Apply discounts/promotions (may require manager override via API-triggered prompt).
+    3. Select payment method(s) (cash, M-Pesa STK push, card).
+(SPA interacts with payment APIs).
+    4. Process payment.
+    5. Issue receipt (fiscalized data from API, formatted by SPA for print/digital).
+    6. Handle returns/exchanges.
+    7.  **Quick Lock/Logout:**
+        *   After a transaction or period of inactivity (configurable), the SPA automatically returns to the PIN login screen, clearing the previous user's session token.
+        *   User can also manually "Logout" or "Switch User" via a button in the SPA.
+*   **5.2.9.4.
+Waiter-Specific Operations (within POS SPA, if Table Management active):**
+    1. After PIN login, may see Table Management layout first.
+    2. Selects table, adds items to order (items sent to KDS via API).
+    3. Monitors order status (data from KDS via API).
+    4. Retrieves table bill, processes payment.
+*   **5.2.9.5.
+End of Shift (from POS SPA):**
+    1. Authorized user initiates Z-report generation from the SPA.
+    2. SPA requests Z-report data from API.
+    3. User cashes out, then logs out fully (or terminal auto-locks).

+*   **5.2.10.
+Kitchen Display System (KDS) Operations (Kitchen Staff via `calmpos.com/kds/` SPA)

+*   **5.2.10.1.
+Accessing the KDS Application:**
+    1. Kitchen staff view a KDS display unit (tablet/screen) with a browser navigated to `calmpos.com/kds/`.
+    2. The KDS SPA loads.
+It uses its locally stored `Terminal ID` (provisioned as a KDS type for a specific station).
+    3. (Authentication might be implicit based on trusted device, or a simple startup PIN/code).
+*   **5.2.10.2.
+Viewing and Managing Orders:**
+    1. KDS SPA continuously polls (or uses WebSockets with) an API endpoint for new/updated orders relevant to its station.
+    2. Displays incoming orders, prioritizes them.
+    3. Kitchen staff interact with the KDS SPA to mark items/orders as "Preparing," "Ready."
+(SPA sends these updates to the backend via API).

 ### 5.3.
 Management & Configuration (Admin/Manager Roles)
 *   **5.3.1.
 User & Role Management:**